Childer Thornton: Geography

 Childer Thornton is in the southern part of the Wirral Peninsula, near to the town of Ellesmere Port.

 Community and Economy

-The village has one school, three pubs, a hotel and a garden centre.
+The village has one school, two pubs, a hotel and a garden centre.
 Childer Thornton is exactly halfway in distance between Birkenhead and Chester and one of the pubs is named 'The Halfway House', which was a stagecoach stop between Chester and New Ferry in the 1770s.
-Childer Thornton's other pubs are 'The Burleydam' and 'The White Lion'.
+Childer Thornton's other pub is 'The White Lion'.
 The Village Petrol Station is equipped with a charging station for electric vehicles.

 Religion

 Childer Thornton is in the Anglican parish of Hooton, with an attractive parish church made of local sandstone, situated just outside the village itself.
 St Paul's Church was built between 1858 and 1862, at a cost of £5,000.
 It was designated a Grade II* listed building in 1985.

 Transport

 The busy A41 road between Birkenhead and Chester runs through the middle of Childer Thornton.
 Despite this, the area is relatively unspoilt, with the M53 motorway effectively diverting away from the bulk of through traffic.
 To the north of the village, the A550 road diverges from the A41, heading towards North Wales.

 The nearest railway station is Little Sutton, on the Wirral line of the Merseyrail network between Ellesmere Port and Liverpool.

 The village is however served by frequent bus services (as of 2021):